krishnagopinath/website/data/about.md

 During my free time, I could be doing any of the following:

-- Rewriting [Matterwiki](https://github.com/Matterwiki/Matterwiki/tree/refactor), a simple wiki for small teams.
+- Rewriting [Matterwiki](https://github.com/Matterwiki/Matterwiki/tree/refactor-inception), a simple wiki for small teams.
 - [Reading source code](https://github.com/krishnagopinath?tab=stars) that I find interesting and potentially contributing to it.
 - Capturing [pictures of food, places and architecture](https://www.instagram.com/krishwader).
-- Cooking vegetarian recipes from Asian & Mexican cuisines.
+- Cooking vegetarian recipes from a multitude of cuisines.

 I currently live in Buffalo, NY. 📍